 Traditional and Roth IRA Limits

 Roth IRA contribution limits and Traditional IRA contribution limits are exactly the same.
-You can put in $5,500 per year if you are 49 years old or younger and $6,500 if you’re between 50 and 70.5 years old.
+In 2017, you can put in $5,500 per year if you are 49 years old or younger and $6,500 if you’re between 50 and 70.5 years old.

 If you have a Roth IRA and a Traditional IRA, the maximum amount you can contribute in total is still $5,500 or $6,500, depending on your age.
 If you’re 40 years old, you can put $3,000 into a Roth IRA and $2,500 into a Traditional IRA.
 You can’t put $5,500 into both.